 Southern offers undergraduate and post-baccalaureate certificates.
 Post-baccalaureate certificates are undergraduate programs of study requiring a bachelor's degree for admittance.
 All certificate programs offer a defined set of courses that focus on an academic specialty to update or expand skillsets though they do not lead to a degree.
 Students must enroll in the certificate program prior to completing the last required course to be eligible for the certificate; certificates are not retroactively awarded to students who were not enrolled prior to completion.
 Courses used to satisfy a degree may be used to satisfy the requirements of a certificate.

 DOUBLE MAJORS and DEGREES

-By the completion of 90 credits, students who wish to be a candidate for a double baccalaureate, the conferral of two degree types (B.A., B.S., B.H.Sc.), shall file a Double Baccalaureate Contract with the Registrar’s Office, which must be approved by the chairpersons of both departments and be filed with the Registrar's Office.
+Students who wish to be a candidate for a double baccalaureate, or the conferral of two degree types such as a Bachelor of Arts and a Bachelor of Science, shall submit a Double Baccalaureate Contract by the completion of 90 credits.
+The contract must be approved by the chairpersons of both departments and be filed with the Registrar's Office.

 Approval to enroll in this demanding program is granted only to students whose cumulative GPA is 3.0 or higher at the time of application.
 The student must complete a minimum of 150 credits and maintain a cumulative GPA of at least 3.0 in order to be eligible to continue each term.
 Failure to meet these requirements will result in the student being required to return to a single degree program.